 The World Health Organization is an agency of the United Nations and is an international coordinating agency for public health.

-Data and Statistics Major WHO databases include the Global Health Observatory (national statistics for health indicators), WHO Global Infobase Online (chronic diseases and risk factors), and the Global Health Atlas.
+Data and Statistics Major WHO databases include the Global Health Observatory (national statistics for health indicators) and WHO Global Infobase Online (chronic diseases and risk factors).
 Data is also accessible by topical categories.